 To qualify for PRISM, you must have a record of high school academic success, a math placement in calculus, and a major in a natural science.
 You must also have a minimum SAT math score of 720, SAT math level II subject score of 620, or an ACT math score of 31.
-If you have questions about the PRISM program, contact the PRISM Director, Dr. Daniel DiResta, at (305) 284-1715 or diresta@miami.edu.
+If you have questions about the PRISM program, contact the PRISM Director, Dr. James Wilson at jnwilson@miami.edu.